This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 The Bahrain transit visa can be applied for through the Gulf-based airline the applicant is traveling with, a travel agency, or an established agent via the visa section of the Bahrain Embassy in their country.

-Additionally, travelers with a layover of more than 7 hours but less than 24 hours at Bahrain International Airport may qualify for a free transit visa during their connecting period as per the official Bahraini visa policy.
+Additionally, travellers with a layover of more than 7 hours but less than 24 hours at Bahrain International Airport may qualify for a free transit visa during their connecting period as per the official Bahraini visa policy.
 However, please be aware that entry into the Kingdom of Bahrain is at the sole discretion of the Ministry of Interior upon your arrival.

 Bahrain transit visa fees

-- Up to 24 hours prior to your flight, if the total cost of your ticket, including the fare and carrier-imposed charges, is under USD 450 (for one-way or return trips)
+- up to 24 hours prior to your flight, if the total cost of your ticket, including the fare and carrier-imposed charges, is under USD 450 (for one-way or return trips)

 You have the option to reserve an STPC (Stopover Paid by Carrier) package.
 The fee for adults is USD 80, and for children aged 2 to 12, it’s USD 55.
 Infants under 2 years old will enjoy a complimentary stay.

-- For passengers traveling between the Indian Sub-continent and the Middle East, or vice versa, if the total fare value, including the ticket fare and carrier-imposed charges, is below USD 450
+- for passengers traveling between the Indian Sub-continent and the Middle East, or vice versa, if the total fare value, including the ticket fare and carrier-imposed charges, is below USD 450

 You will be eligible for up to two meal vouchers for layovers up to 12 hours.
 However, if you wish to secure an STPC package, you can do so at your own expense by booking it 24 hours before your departure.

-- Within 24 hours before departure, at the departure airport, or upon arriving in Bahrain, if the total cost of your ticket, including the ticket fare and carrier-imposed charges, is less than USD 450 (for one-way or return travel)
+- within 24 hours before departure, at the departure airport, or upon arriving in Bahrain, if the total cost of your ticket, including the ticket fare and carrier-imposed charges, is less than USD 450 (for one-way or return travel)

 You have the option to reserve an STPC (Stopover Paid by Carrier) package.
 This package is available at a rate of USD 100 for adults and USD 100 for children aged 2 to 12.
 Infants under 2 years old will enjoy a complimentary stay.
 Blue and Silver Falconflyer members holding redemption tickets can also purchase the STPC package at the mentioned rate.